TiptonCJ/Hand-Written-Digit-Classifier/README.md

 # Handwritten-Digit-Classifier

+This is a group project completed for my AI class during my Junior year at App State.

 **Convolutional Neural Networks** (CNNs) are specialized for processing grid-like data, such as images.
 CNNs use convolutional layers to detect spatial hierarchies, making them ideal for computer vision tasks.

 **Handwritten Digit Classifier**: Train an FNN on the MNIST dataset to recognize handwritten digits.